ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 }
 ```

 This avoids the nil pointer exception but still fails to communicate that there is an input expected.
-This changes little in terms of improving readability or documentation.
 The method signature is still misleading.
-The error will just bubble up and likely result in the same error for our users and still require making a change.
+In practice, the error will bubble up and likely result in the same error for our users and still cause service disruptions.

+### Fallback to default value
-At the very least, if something like this is expected and is not actually request scoped, fallback to some default.
+At the very least, if `logger` is expected but not found, we could fallback to some default.

 ```go
 func (s service) GetUserByID(ctx context.Context, id int64) (*User, error) {